nanodeliverylab/nanodeliverylab.github.io/_publications/2017-06-22-paperBiomatSci.md

 ---
-title: "Impact of the biomolecular corona on the structure of PEGylated liposomess"
+title: "Impact of the biomolecular corona on the structure of PEGylated liposomes"
 collection: publications
 date: 2017-06-19
 venue: 'Biomaterials science'